falkheiland/runtipi-appstore/apps/authentik/metadata/description.md

 ## Installation

 The initial installation can take several minutes to complete.

-To start the initial setup, navigate to:

-    https://<your server's IP or hostname>:8770/if/flow/initial-setup/

-There you are prompted to set a password for the akadmin user (the default user).
+Login with the username `akadmin` and the password entered in the install form.

 ## Docs